elenapeme/api_rest_test/README.md

 #### SUMMARY

-This is a REST API that connects to a 3rd party API.
+This is a REST API that connects to the INSURANCE API REST.
+I tried to make it as modular as I could.
+There are three main folders: services, controllers, and routes.
+I separated those files in order to separate the business logic from the consumption of the API itself.
+In services, there are the files that extract data from the INSURANCE API REST while in controllers, there are the files that manipulate that data to, finally, send it through the routes.

 #### INSTALLATION

-All, after cloning the repository, you should write the following command:
+After cloning the repository, you should write the following command:
 ```
 npm install
 ```